rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-12-10-4fcd4cd76853ce9c-listing-of-new-securities-of-hubtown-limited.md

 stocks:
 - HUBTOWN
 tags:
+- convertible-debentures
+- equity
 - listing
-- equity-shares
-- preferential-allotment
-- convertible-debentures
-- hubtown
+- preferential-issue
 title: Listing of New Securities of Hubtown Limited
 ---